 Academic Board The Academic Board of the UOW College Hong Kong/Community College of City University Academic Year/Semester/Term The academic year is a period of twelve months starting normally in September of each year.
 The academic year is divided into two Semesters and a Summer Term.
 Assessment The tests, coursework, examinations and other activities used to assess a student's progress through courses and to assign final grades.
 Assessment Panels UOWCHK/CCCU bodies responsible for assigning grades to students for their courses.
-Award In these regulations, the award refers to the award of Associate Degree by City University of Hong Kong.
-UOWCHK/CCCU UOWCHK/CCCU refers to the UOW College Hong Kong/Community College of City University College Requirement A requirement set by the Academic Board for all students at a particular level of study, irrespective of programme.
-College Requirement Course students at a particular level of study, irrespective of students at a particular level of study, irrespective of programme.
-The basic units of instruction for which students are registered and for which grades may be assigned.
+Award In these regulations, the award refers to the award of Associate Degree by UOW College Hong Kong/Community College of City University.
+College UOW College Hong Kong/Community College of City University.
+College Requirement A requirement set by the Academic Board for all students at a particular level of study, irrespective of programme.
+Course The basic units of instruction for which students are registered and for which grades may be assigned.
 Each course is identified by a unique course code which is composed of a letter code and a numeric code.
 The first digit of the numeric code indicates the course's level of academic difficulty.
-UOWCHK/CCCU courses are
+UOWCHK/CCCU courses are approved for inclusion in the course catalogue.
+Course Catalogue The official record of UOWCHK/CCCU courses maintained by the Academic Regulations and Records Office.

+Course Examiner A course examiner is appointed by the Associate Dean of faculty for each course offered by the faculty, to coordinate the assessment of the course.
 Course Exemption A student may be granted an exemption from specific courses based on prior study.
 Credit units are not earned for an exempted course.
 Credit Transfer The assignment of credit units toward the credit unit requirements of a programme on the basis of prior studies completed at an appropriate level as recognised by UOWCHK/CCCU.
 Credit units for transfer are normally assigned based on specific courses that are equivalent in content and standard.
 Credit Unit Each course is assigned a number of credit units.
 A credit unit is earned by approximately forty to fifty hours of student work.
-Division Division refers to "division and equivalent bodies" as defined by the Academic Board.
-A student's "home division" is the division offering the programme in which the student is enrolled.
+Faculty Faculty refers to "faculty and equivalent bodies" as defined by the Academic Board.
+A student's "home faculty" is the faculty offering the programme in which the student is enrolled.
 Enrolment The completion of specified procedures to attain student status of UOWCHK/CCCU.
 Equivalent Course Equivalent courses are those courses of the same level where there is sufficient overlap in content that a student may register in the course to meet a programme requirement, to recover a failure or to improve a course grade.
 Examination Board UOWCHK/CCCU body responsible for classifying students' awards, recommending to Academic Board conferment of awards, and terminating the studies of students on academic grounds on behalf of Academic Board.
 Exclusive Course Exclusive courses are those where there is sufficient overlap in their content to make it inappropriate for students to earn credits for more than one of the courses.
 Students will be restricted from registration in a course when they have earned credit units for an exclusive course.